ivuorinen/starred/README.md

 - [akx/gha-tools](https://github.com/akx/gha-tools) - Tools for working with GitHub Actions
 - [alichtman/shallow-backup](https://github.com/alichtman/shallow-backup) - Git-integrated backup tool for macOS and Linux devs.
 - [anishathalye/dotbot](https://github.com/anishathalye/dotbot) - A tool that bootstraps your dotfiles ⚡️
+- [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 - [anthropics/skills](https://github.com/anthropics/skills) - Public repository for Skills
 - [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows
 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.